Amazon Seller Statistics 2026: 200+ Verified Stats & Data | Ecom Brainly

 FBA sellers running private label brands

 Private label is the dominant FBA business model.
-Over half of all FBA users have built their own brand rather than reselling existing products.
-Explore private label on Amazon.
+Over half of all FBA users have built their own branded product rather than reselling existing branded goods.
+Read our guide to launching a private label product on Amazon for the full process.

 AMZScout 2025